Lone Mothers' Economic Inclusion

 Mothers With Lived Experience Lead the Way

-Our four Regional Impact Committees comprising lone mothers who have lived experience of poverty and economic exclusion, guided by an Indigenous coordinator who advises all four Regional Impact Committees at a provincial level, are leading advocacy to impact policy change.
-Committee members raise public awareness about the Centre for Family Equity's policy recommendations and are dedicated to outreach and engagement with local and provincial stakeholders in their regions.
+Our four Regional Impact Committees comprising lone mothers who have lived experience of poverty and economic exclusionare leading advocacy to impact policy change.
+The project is guided by an Indigenous coordinator who advises all four Regional Impact Committees at a provincial level, Committee members raise public awareness about the Centre for Family Equity's policy recommendations and are dedicated to outreach and engagement with local and provincial stakeholders in their regions.
 Committee members deliver presentations and attend meetings to present our recommendations.

 Please email [email protected] if you are interested in a presentation to your group.